Mycosis fungoides is an uncommon chronic T-cell lymphoma primarily affecting the skin and occasionally the internal organs.

 Characteristic Pautrier microabscesses are present in the epidermis.
 In some cases, a leukemic phase called Sézary syndrome is characterized by the appearance of malignant T cells with serpentine nuclei in the peripheral blood.

-Once mycosis fungoides has been confirmed, the stage (see see Cotswold Modification of Ann Arbor Staging of Hodgkin Lymphoma and Non-Hodgkin Lymphoma) is determined by CT scan of the chest, abdomen, and pelvis and by bone marrow biopsy for blood or lymph node involvement.
+Once mycosis fungoides has been confirmed, the stage (see Table 3: Cotswold Modification of Ann Arbor Staging of Hodgkin Lymphoma and Non-Hodgkin Lymphoma) is determined by CT scan of the chest, abdomen, and pelvis and by bone marrow biopsy for blood or lymph node involvement.
 PET scan may also be used for suspected visceral involvement.

 Most patients are > 50 yr at diagnosis; average life expectancy is 7 to 10 yr after diagnosis, even without treatment.
 However, survival rates vary markedly depending on stage at diagnosis.
 Patients who receive treatment for stage IA disease have a life expectancy analogous to that of similar people without mycosis fungoides.
 Patients who receive treatment for stage IIB disease survive for about 3 yr.
 Patients treated for stage III disease survive an average of 4 to 6 yr.
 Patients treated for stage IVA or IVB disease (extracutaneous disease) survive < 1.5 yr.